james-durk/CS-499/index.md

 gameplay simplicity with functional complexity; I had to decide how much information to provide to the player without compromising the spirit of the game.
 Ultimately, I chose to include directional guidance in the pathfinding output, which required me to track both rooms and movement directions during traversal.
-Overcoming these challenges strengthened my problemsolving mindset and gave me hands-on experience applying data structures in a meaningful way.
+Overcoming these challenges strengthened my problem solving mindset and gave me hands-on experience applying data structures in a meaningful way.

 ### View the Code